nabeelarif/nabeelarif-backup.github.io/_posts/2016-03-24-oclint-xcode-tutorial.md

 OCLint comes with rich set of options which you can use with 'oclint' command.
 In terminal type `$ ocline --help` to get detailed list of configurations.

 ####2. oclint-json-compilation-database
-It is great that OCLint provides us optiosn to specify each file's configurations.
-But in practical life our projects contains hurndreds of files and it will give you a headache to do this manually.
+It is great that OCLint provides us options to specify each file's configurations.
+But in practical life our projects contains hundreds of files and it will give you a headache to do this manually.
 Here comes the solution `oclint-json-compilation-database`

 #Integration with XCode